Cover of The $100 Startup: Reinvent the Way You Make a Living, Do What You Love, and Create a New Future

 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from The $100 Startup: Reinvent the Way You Make a Living, Do What You Love, and Create a New Future:
+The most popular highlights from The $100 Startup: Reinvent the Way You Make a Living, Do What You Love, and Create a New Future, saved by readers on Screvi.

 “Don’t waste your time living someone else’s life.”